-People often ask "should I file for a divorce or a legal separation?"
-The answer is, "it depends."
-Once explained, the differences are so limited; most people are able to quickly decide what is best for them.
+People often ask, "Should I file for a divorce or a legal separation?"
+The answer is, "It depends."

 So what is the difference between divorce and legal separation?
-It's simple, the legal separation does all the same things that a divorce does except for the termination of the marital status for the parties.
-In a divorce, either party can pursue a judgment of and it requires a six-month waiting period.
-In contrast, a judgment for legal separation requires both parties to consent and it is final immediately upon entry.
+It's simple: The legal separation does all the same thing as a divorce but does not include the termination of the marital status.
+In a divorce, either party can pursue a judgment, but it requires a six-month waiting period.
+In contrast, a judgment for legal separation requires both parties to consent and is final immediately.

-Once a judgment for legal separation is entered, the spouses are for all practical purposes treated as if they are divorced.
-For example, the spouse's earnings and obligations will be their separate property.
-(Fam.
-Code §771.); the spouses may no longer file joint tax returns (IRC §7703 (a)(2).); on some occasions the nonemployee spouse will lose access to any group health insurance coverage; the spouses have no right to intestate inheritance (Prob.
+Once a judgment for legal separation is entered, the spouses are treated as if they are divorced.
+For example, the spouse's earnings and obligations will be their separate property (Fam.
+Code §771.).
+The spouses may no longer file joint tax returns (IRC §7703 (a)(2).), and on some occasions, the nonemployee spouse will lose access to any group health insurance coverage; the spouses have no right to intestate inheritance (Prob.
 Code §78).
 However, unlike the spouses that get divorced, legally separated spouses cannot remarry.
 (Fam.
 Code §2201.)

 - You and/or your spouse oppose divorce for religious or moral reasons;